junesirius/junesirius.github.io/_posts/Star_Wars/Obikin_RB/Obikin-reverse-whole-novel.md

 >
 > Anakin go into Imperial Palace with the group, has disagreement within team of whether the goal is mainly to rescue Obi-Wan or assassinate Palpatine, Anakin faces the option of either killing Palpatine or saving Obi-Wan, and chooses Obi-Wan, gets himself in danger (run into Dooku, fight, get his right hand cut, like canon).

-Obiwan wakes up to a dimly lit chamber inside confinement ray, his wrists and ankles locked into position by the ray, his neck and back sore from keeping the body together.
+Obi-Wan wakes up to a dimly lit chamber inside confinement ray, his wrists and ankles locked into position by the ray, his neck and back sore from keeping the body together.
 The only thing he can move is his eyes.

 Someone stands just outside the peripheral of his eyes.

 "What's this about, Count Dooku?"
-Obiwan takes a guess and is proved right.
+Obi-Wan takes a guess and is proved right.

 The man walks into his view, wearing a facsimile of a mocking smile.
-"Obiwan Kenobi," he speaks in a lazy tone, his voice echoing through the claustrophobic space.
-Obiwan tries to figure out the size and possible location of this chamber just from the sound.
+"Obi-Wan Kenobi," he speaks in a lazy tone, his voice echoing through the claustrophobic space.
+Obi-Wan tries to figure out the size and possible location of this chamber just from the sound.
 "I knew you must be planning something, but I didn't think you would be idiotic enough to show up again."

-Obiwan thinks fast.
+Obi-Wan thinks fast.
 He doesn't think he left any trace or got followed, they don't have any proof.
 The Count must just try to intimidate him into spilling out the secrets.
 It's nothing more than a interrogation trick, and he wouldn't be fooled by that.

 He puts on an innocent face.
-"I don't know what you're talking about," Obiwan answers in a calm voice.
+"I don't know what you're talking about," Obi-Wan answers in a calm voice.

 "Oh really?"
 Dooku mocks.
 "So you're saying you didn't spend the past *weeks* looking for the wanted, keeping in touch with them, deciphering their code in the scribbles on the wall, and joining their meetings?"

-Obiwan's heart sinks, temperature dropping from his face.
+Obi-Wan's heart sinks, temperature dropping from his face.
 No way they get to guess all that just from nothing.
 The first thought comes to him is that they're betrayed from inside, fury and anger starting to burn inside him.
 Anakin trusts all those people, and half the Lower Level knows his plan.
 It can be anyone, and they are probably still right there, hiding in the crowd, joining the meetings like they're just one of them, all the while sharing all the information to Palpatine.

-Obiwan freezes.
+Obi-Wan freezes.
 Anakin will be in danger if he discusses his plan and starts attacking like that.
 The Palace will be prepared for him.
 The secret entrances will be guarded.

 He grimaces, not wanting to think about what would happen after.
 But the image of the familiar horror from the battlefield, win or lose, is already rushing toward him like a tsunami wave, and the figures and bodies in those visions, are replaced by his new friends and those people he just started to know.

 Dooku studies his look closely.
-"Yes, Obiwan, we know, we know everything."
-He stretches each syllable and each word, as if each of them is physical, tangible, and he can stretch them into a rope to bind Obiwan round and round again.
+"Yes, Obi-Wan, we know, we know everything."
+He stretches each syllable and each word, as if each of them is physical, tangible, and he can stretch them into a rope to bind Obi-Wan round and round again.
 "It's foolish of you to even think we wouldn't find out."

 "How?"
-Obiwan spits, not bothering to pretend anymore.
+Obi-Wan spits, not bothering to pretend anymore.
 His expression has probably already given away the admission anyway.
 But no way he wouldn't try to get some intel if he has to go through this.
 "Someone tipped you off?"

 Dooku walks around him, studying him from one side to the other, like a researcher studying his object.
 "You might say so."

-The worst suspicion is confirmed. *He needs to warn Anakin,* Obiwan thinks. *He needs to get out of here before they come in.
+The worst suspicion is confirmed. *He needs to warn Anakin,* Obi-Wan thinks. *He needs to get out of here before they come in.
 He needs to save them.*

 "I would worry about yourself first if I were you," Dooku comments.

 "You're reading my mind?"
-The horrifying thought strikes Obiwan.
+The horrifying thought strikes Obi-Wan.
 He takes a second to consider the possibility -- Yes, that's definitely possible.
 He has to focus hard to try to put up a wall in his head.

 "I don't need to."
 Dooku informs him with a sound of satisfaction under his tone.
 "Just look at you.
 You're writing everything on your face."

-Obiwan sets his jaw tight, not answering.
+Obi-Wan sets his jaw tight, not answering.

 Dooku takes a turn when he reaches the other side, moving back to stand right in front of him.

-Obiwan is hanged higher above the ground, having to drop his eyes to keep the Count in his vision.
+Obi-Wan is hanged higher above the ground, having to drop his eyes to keep the Count in his vision.
 He glares at the man, but Dooku doesn't seem to notice.

 "Now, chat time is over.
 It's Question and Answer time," Dooku announces.
 "You can make it easy, or play tough and loyal, and make it difficult.
 It's your choice.
 But either way, I will get the answer.
 Are we clear?"

-Obiwan just glares at him harder, as his answer.
+Obi-Wan just glares at him harder, as his answer.

 "Where are the rebels?"
 Dooku asks, almost in a kind and gentle tone.

-"I don't know," Obiwan says.
+"I don't know," Obi-Wan says.

 "So we're doing this the hard way, I see."
 Dooku says lazily, walking out of his sight.
-Obiwan hears the ticks of a machine nearby.
+Obi-Wan hears the ticks of a machine nearby.

 A few ticking sound, like one tunes the knob on an old device, and the beams arounds him start heating up.
 The forces around his hands and legs are contracting, menacing to tear his body up.

 "Shall we try that again?
 Where are the rebels?
 What are they planning to do?"
 Dooku demands.

-Obiwan can feel heat and burning sensation starts accumulating on his skin.
+Obi-Wan can feel heat and burning sensation starts accumulating on his skin.
 It's different from pure temperature increasing, there must be something else in the ray, enlarging the sensibility of his sensations.
 He can feel the electricity in the ray, piercing through his skin like thinnest needles, biting his bone like countless ants eating him up from inside.
 His heart contracts reflexively in fear.

 "I don't know!"
-Obiwan clenches his teeth to bear the sensation.
+Obi-Wan clenches his teeth to bear the sensation.
 It's more than just pain.
 It's as if all the sensors in his body have been triggered to be used against his brain.
 His brain is too confused to parse them, too distracted to keep up the wall and attention.
-Obiwan closes his eyes to fight against it.
+Obi-Wan closes his eyes to fight against it.

 "Well, well, looks like it's going to be a long day."
 Dooku says, turning the knobs again.
 More heat, more needles, more electricity.
 More pain.
 "Just remember, everyone has a breaking point, sooner or later, your body will give up, so is your mind.
 I can wait until then."

-Obiwan thinks miserably, *He might have to miss the meeting with Anakin now.
+Obi-Wan thinks miserably, *He might have to miss the meeting with Anakin now.
 The boy might be disappointed.*

 <br>

 Anakin is pacing up and down the old factory floor impatiently.

-It's already an hour after the scheduled meeting time, and Obiwan still hasn't showed up.
+It's already an hour after the scheduled meeting time, and Obi-Wan still hasn't showed up.

 "He's probably not coming, Ani.
 We should start," Amee suggests nervously.